-mandate is to serve as the central communications agency of a relatively new democratic government leading the reconstruction and development of post-apartheid South Africa namely a government communication system that mobilises the nation behind the NDP, showcases progress and invites South Africans to work together to address challenges is critical to the achievement of Vision 2030.
+The GCIS mandate is to serve as the central communications agency of government leading the reconstruction and development of post-apartheid South Africa.
+The GCIS mobilises the nation behind the National Development Plan (NDP), showcases progress and invites South Africans to work together to address challenges is critical to the achievement of Vision 2030.

-The Department of Communications (DoC) is responsible for informing all citizens of South Africa about government’s work and how they can participate in governance and consolidating the country’s democracy.
+The GCIS is responsible for informing all citizens of South Africa about government’s work and how they can participate in governance and consolidating the country’s democracy.

-The DoC has a responsibility to act in the interest of all South Africans, without discrimination and to communicate effectively in all offi cial languages and reach all communities in urban, peri-urban and rural areas.
+The GCIS has a responsibility to act in the interest of all South Africans, without discrimination and to communicate effectively in all official languages and reach all communities in urban, peri-urban and rural areas.

 Cabinet directed the department to reposition the Thusong Service Centres programme to widen government access.

 Repositioning means the department, working with partner departments, will have to look at the possibility of identifying the suitable structure, platforms and partnerships to effectively fulfil the mandate of the programme, which is not only limited to information.

 The GCIS continues to enhance existing communication platforms and products, and initiate new ones to ensure that targeted audiences and communities receive relevant information through various means.

 It is also establishing partnerships with strategic stakeholders within the three spheres of government, and within broader society, to achieve more.